 This Columbia Mantel fireplace transformation project was a complete success!
 Our clients wanted to soften the obnoxious presence of their protruding fireplace.
 We recommended a somewhat paradoxical solution: let's make it bigger.

 By adding the overmantel above the firebox, the illusion is created that the fireplace doesn't come out so far after all.
-And beyond the perception of depth comes the vertical sightline from floor to ceiling which calls attention to the height of the ceiling and the spaciousness of the room.
+And beyond the perception of depth comes the vertical sightline from floor to ceiling - which calls attention to the height of the ceiling and the spaciousness of the room!

 We have to hand it to these special clients; they had a vision!
 Unhappy with their behemoth of a fireplace jutting out aggressively into their living space, they began a conversation with us to solve both the look and usefulness (or lack thereof) of this prominent wall in their home.
 After a few conversations it became clear that they were on a noble quest for both form and function, beauty and utility, and that we would have to reach deep into our bag of tricks to oblige!

 Our client wanted to keep things modern and forward thinking so we same up with a custom design which is now known as our Clybourn Mantel.
-In this case, we also put together some matching side cabinets to house cable boxes and other multimedia devices.
+In this case, we also put together some matching side cabinets to house cable boxes and other media devices.
 Another Accolade project that serves in both form and function!!

 The basic design of our Brighton Fireplace Mantel played an important role in this eclectic interior.
 This living room decor features many deep colors and bold textures, in both the fabrics as well as the walls.
 The colors and patterns have an organic feel and a relaxed vibe.

 Decidedly, the angular design of our mantel provided a playful contrast.
 In a room filled varying colors and textures, the Brighton Mantel is a balanced counterpart that represents the evolutionary spirit that is interior design.